Pedestrian Accident Lawyer in Fairfax, VA

 - Surveillance footage

 Get Everything You Are Entitled to After a Pedestrian Accident in Fairfax

 The insurance company measures your losses as “damages.”
-When you meet with the Parrish Law Firm, PLLC to discuss your accident, we will address the type of damages you can recover.
+When you meet with a pedestrian accident lawyer from Parrish Law Firm, PLLC to discuss your accident in Fairfax, VA, a pedestrian accident attorney will address the type of damages you can recover.
 In the meantime, however, here is a summary of the most commonly sought and awarded damages following a pedestrian accident:

 Both physical and emotional injuries fall under this category.
 Medical bills can become astronomical very quickly after a pedestrian accident.
 While some victims can make a full recovery, others must deal with permanent injuries.
 Your medical expenses are not only those that you incurred in the past, but also those that you are likely to incur in the future within a reasonable degree of medical certainty.